 He’s been good to me.

 There are few things that the people of Basedt cannot find words for; a hundred years locked in bloody combat with the terrestrial maelstrom has given them plenty of time to grapple with the realities of the world they inherit.
-But there is one aspect of the ash tundra that escapes definition, and can only seem to be described in hushed tones, and fearful glances— the White Ghost.
+But there is one face of the ash tundra that defies definition, and can only seem to be described in hushed tones, and fearful glances: The White Ghost.